Uniquely separable extensions: Abstract

 \section{Abstract}

 The separability tensor element of a separable extension of noncommutative rings is an idempotent when viewed in the correct endomorphism ring; so one speaks of a separability idempotent, as one usually does for separable algebras.
-It is proven that this idempotent is full if and only the H-depth is one.
-Similarly, a split extension has a bimodule projection; this idempotent is full if and only if the ring extension has depth 1.
-The depth one Hopf algebroids are derived explicitly.
-If the separable idempotent is unique for some reason, then the separable extension is called uniquely separable.
-For example, a Frobenius extension with invertible $E$-index is uniquely separable if the centralizer equals the center of the over-ring.
+It is proven that this idempotent is full if and only the H-depth is 1 (H-separable extension).
+Similarly, a split extension has a bimodule projection; this idempotent is full if and only if the ring extension has depth 1 (centrally projective extension).
+Separable and split extensions have separability idempotents and bimodule projections in 1 - 1 correspondence via an endomorphism ring theorem in Section~3.
+If the separable idempotent is unique, then the separable extension is called uniquely separable.
+A Frobenius extension with invertible $E$-index is uniquely separable if the centralizer equals the center of the over-ring.
 It is also shown that a uniquely separable extension of semisimple complex algebras with invertible E-index has depth 1.
-Earlier results for subalgebra pairs of group algebras are recovered, with corollaries on depth $1$ over fields of characteristic zero and more general ground rings.
+Earlier group-theoretic results are recovered and related to depth $1$.
+The dual notion, uniquely split extension, only occurs trivially for finite group algebra extensions over complex numbers.